hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 would be equivalent to defining a form of authoritative DoT.
 This specification does not propose that, but it also does not prohibit servers from answering queries other than those directly related to XFR exchanges over TLS.
-Rather we outline here
+Rather we simply outline in later sections:

 * how XoT implementations should utilize EDE codes for queries on TLS connections they are not willing to answer (see (#response-rcodes))
-* the operational and policy options that a XoT server operator has with regard to managing TLS connections and messages (#xot-server-connection-handling)
+* the operational and policy options that a XoT server operator has with regard to managing TLS connections and messages (see (#xot-server-connection-handling))

 ## Response RCODES